samply/beam/DATAFLOWS.md

 ## 2. Task and Result Exchange

 All message bodies are end-to-end encrypted at the proxy: the broker stores and forwards ciphertext only.
-Every proxy-to-broker request is signed as an RS256 JWT; the broker verifies the signature against Vault on every request.
+Every proxy-to-broker request carries a signed body JWT and an `Authorization: SamplyJWT` header JWT.
+The header JWT signs a digest of the HTTP method, path+query, `Date` header, body-JWT signature, and sender; the broker verifies both JWTs against the signer certificate from `CertificateCache` (which may refresh from Vault) and checks that the message `from` is allowed for the certificate CN.

 ### Task Creation